sourabhshelke19/Leetcode-SQL-Problems/README.md

-# Leetcode-SQL-Study-Plan
+# Leetcode-SQL-Problems

-Here you will find Leetcode SQL problems and my solutions to them
+Here you will find interesting Leetcode SQL problems and my solutions to them